okay. this is a list i felt like making for the sake of consolidating life lessons. enjoy.

 4. Learn to enjoy being alone.

 This one is huge, maybe the hugest.
 As soon as I learned how to have fun on my own and go new places and try new things that I liked simply because I felt like it, my quality of life improved exponentially.
 That coincided with deleting my facebook so it’s hard to differentiate the two, but regardless..
 Once I realized I could do fun things whether or not my friends/acquaintances were interested in joining, the whole world was my playground.
 When I realized that I could do exactly what I wanted to on my own and still have fun, holy crap.
-The quality of my close friends improved immediately because I became so fine going solo that if I went with other people it had to be exceptionally fun for me to chose to hang with them instead.
+The quality of my close friends improved immediately because I became so fine going solo that if I went with other people it had to be exceptionally fun for me to choose to hang with them instead.
 And it was!
-It became so easy to not spend time with boring, or just unfulfilling acquaintances because I have just as much fun by myself, so there’s no need to seek out mediocre company.
+It became so easy to not spend time with boring, unfulfilling acquaintances because I have just as much fun by myself, so there’s no need for mediocre company.
 Whether it’s solo trips to a movie, traveling internationally alone, or just going to a cool workout class cause you know it’ll be fun- if you’re confident enough to stroll in on your own you can totally avoid having to ask friends to do things they don’t feel like doing just for the sake of company.
 And it’s so much easier to meet new people when you’re on your own and those new people already have something in common with you- they showed up to do that thing too!
 Gosh life gets so much cooler when you aren’t reliant on the group opinion of your friend group to do something you think would be fun.

 5. Side hustles can make the difference.

 I am still just starting to capitalize on this one, but it seems invaluable.
 These are basically side-jobs or side interests that you pursue in addition to work, whatever “work” may be.
-It started for me by juggling a lot of part time jobs and having an insane desire to fulfilling all the things in life that I absolutely love, BUT I think this applies to everyone.
+It started for me by juggling a lot of part time jobs and having an insane desire to fulfill all the things in life that I absolutely love, BUT I think this applies to everyone.
 So you work one job 40 hours a week, wonderful.
 But it’s your responsibility as a cool-ass human to make the most of the rest of those hours in the week.
 Make life more than just going to work and then being tired from work.

-In terms of money, I think everybody should find a way to be make money online.
+In terms of money, I think everybody should find a way to make money online.
 It’s 2017 guys.
 I’m still learning the ropes here, but I can’t see an exception.
 Whether it’s investing in stocks, selling art on etsy, or copywriting, make the most of the things you like and the technology at your fingertips.

 I realize this may sound a bit unrealistic for families with kids or folks juggling too many jobs, to which I say make it small but make it regular.
 Sign up for something you can do with the fam (bonus points if it’s free), or force yourself up at 5 am to make it to the spin class.
 This is also huge when it comes to building up your self-worth.
 Plus, there’s a ton to say for gaining skills and constantly learning.
 When you learn a new move, beat an old time, or make a new cool thing- just remember how good that feels for a second.
 In my 25 year old opinion, knowing that you can look forward to something every week that you love doing can make all the difference and knowing you’re more than you job is important.
 And you always have an answer to the “fun fact” question for icebreakers.